-The list of Record Store Day 2019 releases, as in previous years, is packed with records so labelled, be they reissues or brand new music, but they won't necessarily represent a sound investment further than the tracks held within the grooves.
+Each year the list of Record Store Day releases, for example, is packed with records so labelled, be they reissues or brand new music, but they won't necessarily represent a sound investment further than the tracks held within the grooves.

 Of course we wouldn't recommend buying vinyl solely for the purposes of making money – we're all about the tunes here at What Hi-Fi? – but we asked Ian Shirley, editor of the Record Collector Rare Record Price Guide, to pick out some of the most collectable records that still might crop up in a charity shop or be nestling in your grandfather’s sherry cabinet.

 Open The Door To Your Heart by Darrell Banks

 This is the record to find.
 For 50 years, collectors thought there were only promotional copies of this soul beauty, backed with Our Love (Is In The Pocket), worth in the region of £1000.
 A few years back a stock copy surfaced that saw Northern Soul collectors across the world looking to re-mortgage their homes to get their needles on it.

 The hammer went down at £14000, but if you found another one and put it up for auction it would probably sell for as much as £20000.
 The edition pressed Stateside in 1966 can be had for as little as £20.